plone/training/deployment_sites.rst

 Have a look at the buildout we use for our projects: https://github.com/starzel/buildout

-It has some noteable features:
+It has some notable features:

 * It extends to files on github shared by all projects of the same version